 If you’re anything like us, walking into a greenhouse or nursery can be hazardous to the health of your bank account.
 It can be a little too easy to go overboard when it comes to picking up new plants and other goodies for your landscaping projects.
 When you start to set your budget, you’ll also need to keep any tools you might need for the project as well, especially if you’re doing hardscaping projects, or anything involving a lot of digging.
 While having a budget planned might not necessarily serve as a hard and fast spending guide, it should help to at least rein your spending in.

 Plan for Growth and Plant Accordingly

-After doing some research, and setting a, nominal if nothing else, budget plan.
+After doing some research, and setting a nominal, if nothing else, budget plan.
 You’re just about ready for planting.
 While you might be eager to get out the shovel on the first nice day you have, it’s recommended that you stick to the planting guide.
-Not only will you get better immediate results, but you’ll also increase the life and well being of your plants exponentially.
+Not only will you get better, more immediate results, but you’ll also increase the life and well-being of your plants exponentially.
 Another thing to keep in mind is the growth of your plants.
 Not only will you need to be able to access your plants to maintain their health, but they’ll need some space to grow as well.
 In addition to having room for your plants to grow, you’ll also need to have space for pedestrians and other landscaping needs.
 There’s nothing worse than trying to tend to the landscaping and having to pause to push back some overflowing flora.